scottlamb/moonfire-nvr/design/api.md

 *   `s` (one or more): as with the `.mp4` URL.

-It's recommended that each `.m4s` retrieval be for at most one Moonfire NVR recording segment.
+It's recommended that each `.m4s` retrieval be for at most one Moonfire NVR recording.
 The fundamental reason is that the Media Source Extension API appears structured for adding a complete segment at a time.
 Large media segments thus impose significant latency on seeking.
-Additionally, because of this fundamental reason Moonfire NVR makes no effort to make multiple-segment `.m4s` requests practical:
+Additionally, because of this fundamental reason Moonfire NVR makes no effort to make multiple-segment `.m4s` requests
+practical:

 *   There is currently a hard limit of 4 GiB of data because the `.m4s` uses a single `moof` followed by a single `mdat`; the former references the